Visiblink/Afterlogic-Webmail-Lite-Blue-Theme/README.md

 # Installation

-To install, you have a couple of choices.
+To install, you have a couple of choices:

 1. You can just drop the styles.css file into static/styles/themes/Default to change the default look.
 It would probably be a good idea to create a backup of the existing default file before doing that in case you don't like the change.